More than three months without any reverse-engineering progress! It's been

 collision delay frames, it resets the aforementioned flag, which already

 reactivates collision handling for any remaining vertical bumper bars during

-bottom, this will always happen during the falling part.
-Depending on the Y
+always happen during the falling part.
+Depending on the Y velocity, the

 Finally, it's the "top of playfield" force that gradually slows down the Orb